Wiebke Acton

 Profile

-My project builds on my existing practice as a theatre artist and literary translator.
+My PhD research builds on my existing practice as a theatre artist and literary translator.
 I graduated from Drama School Hamburg in 2005, and have been working as a performer in Germany and the U.K. since then.
 In 2014, I received my MA in Translating Popular Culture from City University, London.
 As part of my dissertation titled ‘Translating Theatre for a Young Audience’ I translated Charles Way’s play ‘The Gift’ which is now published in Germany.

 More on my professional work as a performer and translator can be found on my website